shoyo/acoustic-keylogger/README.md

 ## Setting up
 ### Option 0 - Using your own research environment
-I assume many readers of this repository already have their own environment for conducting numerical research (with Jupyter, NumPy etc.).
+I'd assume many readers of this repository already have their own environment for conducting numerical research (with Jupyter, NumPy etc.).

-If you'd like to tinker around in your own environment, simply copy the `acoustic_keylogger` package into your own machine, (possibly) update your `PYTHONPATH`, and import the functions as you please.
+If you'd like to tinker around in your own environment, simply copy the `acoustic_keylogger` package into your own machine, (possibly) update your `PYTHONPATH`, and import the functions as needed.

 ### Option 1 - Docker
 This project uses a Python development environment and a PostgreSQL database to manage various audio data.
-I chose Postgres due to variable-length array support, but feel free to edit the config to use your preferred database).
+I chose Postgres due to variable-length array support, but feel free to edit the config to use your preferred database.
 This option spins up the Jupyter environment and database with Docker Compose.

 * Install [Docker](https://www.docker.com/products/docker-desktop).
 * Build images with `$ docker-compose build`.
-This is only required the first time or whenever Docker settings are changed.
+This is only required when dependencies or Docker config are updated.

 This step will install all dependencies for `env` (such as Jupyter, Tensorflow, NumPy etc.) and mount your local file system with the file system within the